ARCTraining/data-vis/book/example_section/introduction.md

 ### Rule 5: Do Not Trust the Defaults

 Sometimes the default settings in your chosen plotting software suit your needs entirely: this is more likely to be true if your response to *Rule #1: Know Your Audience* was "I'm the audience - it's just me checking my model ran correctly", _or_ if you have a particular appreciation for small text and garish colour schemes.
+Font sizes for axis labels, title, tick labels and parameters may be too small to read at the scale you are intending to share this figues.

 ### Rule 6: Use Color Effectively